 Tips for a successful Astronomy Festival visit:

-Fit into one car if possible.
-Parking is limited at astronomy events and you may be turned away.
+• Fit into one car if possible.
+Parking is limited at astronomy events and you will be turned away if parking lots fill.

-Bring plenty of layers.
-Telescope viewing can go well into the evening and even summer days get cold after sunset.
+• Bring plenty of layers.
+Telescope viewing can go well into the evening and nights get cold.
 Check weather forecasts as the festival approaches.

-Interested in volunteering?
-Our festival star parties are almost entirely volunteer run and registration is required.
+• Interested in volunteering?
+Our festival star parties are almost entirely volunteer run and registration is required to volunteer.
 Find more information at this link or further below.

 Event Descriptions